pvdrz/pijama/notes.md

 ├──────────────────────┼──────────────────────┼─────────────────────────────────────────────────────────────────────────────────┤
 │ Set If Less Than     │ slt reg1,reg2,reg3   │ Set reg3 to zero if the contents of reg1 are smaller than the contents of reg2. │
 ├──────────────────────┼──────────────────────┼─────────────────────────────────────────────────────────────────────────────────┤
-│ Jump                 │ jmp addr             │ Jump to the value stored in addr.                                               │
+│ Jump                 │ jmp imm32            │ Jump imm32 bytes.                                                               │
 ├──────────────────────┼──────────────────────┼─────────────────────────────────────────────────────────────────────────────────┤
 │ Jump If Zero         │ jz reg,imm32         │ Jump imm32 bytes if the contents of reg are zero.                               │
 ├──────────────────────┼──────────────────────┼─────────────────────────────────────────────────────────────────────────────────┤